 With rising world-wide energy demands and soaring prices of fossil fuels, interest in renewable energy sources has increased.
-Among these, solar photovoltaic (PV) energy has seen a rapid growth in the last few years, resulting in decreased prices of PV modules as production capacity increases at a fast pace.
-As PV module prices decrease, the cost of the power electronics required to extract the maximum power from the PV modules and to interface the PV system to the grid is becoming a larger part of the overall system cost [1].
+Among these, solar photovoltaic (PV) energy has seen a rapid growth in the last few years, resulting in decreased prices of PV panels as production capacity increases at a fast pace.
+As the PV panel prices decrease, the cost of the power electronics required to extract the maximum power of the PV modules and to interface the PV system to the grid is becoming a larger part of the overall system cost [1].
 Much attention has therefore been given to the development of power electronics that enable a cost reduction of the overall system.
 In addition, much research is focused on increasing the efficiency of the power processing stage, as well as on improving the power yield of the overall system [2], [3].

-Many PV installations suffer from current mismatch between different modules, due to non-uniform shading of the array, dirt accumulation, or manufacturing variability.
+Many PV installations suffer from current mismatch between different panels, due to non-uniform shading of the array, dirt accumulation, or manufacturing variability.
 Ensuring uniform illumination is particularly challenging in residential PV applications, where large current mismatch can be present due to external objects that cause shading.
-Shown in Fig. 1(a) is the most common solar PV architecture, which connects all modules in series.
-In this architecture, any partial shading or other source of cell current mismatch will cause the overall system output power to be reduced, since the current in the string is limited by the weakest module.
-While modules used today typically employ bypass diodes that help protect the modules and limit the negative effect of partial shading, it is still the case that partial shading has a significant negative effect on any solar installation.
+Shown in Fig. 1a is the most common solar PV architecture, which connects all panels in series.
+In this architecture, any partial shading or other source of cell current mismatch will cause the overall system output power to be reduced, since the current in the string is limited by the weakest panel.
+While all panels used today employ bypass diodes that help protect the panels and limit the negative effect of partial shading, any partial shading can still have a significant negative effect on a solar installation [?].